ezraonyinkwa/Data-Wrangling-With-Python-/README.md

 # Data-Wrangling-With-Python-
-In this Section we are going to perform data wrangling using the pandas library The following are what we are going to do;
+In this Section we are going to perform data wrangling using the pandas library.

+The following are what we are going to do;
 #### Wrangle function:
 #### read in a csv file